-- unpack the Contoso solution from the shared developer environment using the Solution Packager
+- unpack the solution (e.g. Contoso in Figure 1) from the shared developer environment using the Solution Packager

 - identify the changes the developer has made to the solution (whilst ignoring changes made by other developers)